 At a glance

 The use of renewable energies – such as wind, solar, geothermal, hydro and biomass – is an indispensable contribution to climate protection and resource conservation.
-The increase in the use of renewable energies not only benefits climate protection and the labour market.
+Expanding renewable energies not only benefits climate protection and the labour market.
 It represents an essential contribution to the security of energy supply and reduces dependency on energy imports.

 The indicator shows the development of the number of people employed in the renewable energy sector in Germany: for planning tasks, for the production and maintenance of plants, for administration or for research, development and marketing.
 If renewable energies are used more intensively, this is also associated with a displacement of other energy production systems such as coal, oil and gas and thus a reduction in jobs in other economic sectors.
 However, model calculations and scenario analyses show that increasing the share of renewable energies also has a positive net effect on the labour market (Oehlmann et al. 2019).